Mark Ein

 Mark David Ein (born December 31, 1964) is an American venture capitalist and sports entrepreneur.
-Ein earned a degree in economics from the Wharton School at the University of Pennsylvania in 1987 and an MBA from Harvard Business School (HBS) in 1992.
 He is a limited partner of the National Football League (NFL) team Washington Commanders and is an investment partner in the English football club Leeds United and the Major League Baseball (MLB) team Baltimore Orioles.
 Ein founded the World TeamTennis (WTT) team Washington Kastles in 2008 and has chaired the DC Open tournament since 2019.
 He also owns the Washington City Paper, serves as chairman of the President's Export Council, and is a member of the Federal City Council, World Economic Forum, and Gridiron Club.

 Early life

 Ein was born on December 31, 1964, in Chevy Chase, Maryland.
 He earned a degree in economics from the Wharton School in 1987 and an MBA from Harvard Business School in 1992.
 Ein is a member of the Phi Delta Theta fraternity.

 Career

 Ein worked for The Carlyle Group, Brentwood Associates, and Goldman Sachs before founding Venturehouse Group in 1999.
 A lifelong enthusiast of tennis, Ein founded the Washington Kastles of World TeamTennis (WTT) in 2008 and is a board member of the United States Tennis Association (USTA).
 He earned an ATP ranking of 1098 at age 46 after playing in a few ATP doubles tennis tournaments.
 Ein bought the Washington City Paper in 2017 and became chairman and CEO of the DC Open tennis tournament in 2019.
 He is the chairman of the board for Kastle Systems, a security company, and CEO of Capitol Investment Corp.
 Ein founded the Washington Justice of the esports Overwatch League in 2018.
 Ein became a Washington Business Hall of Fame laureate in 2018.

 In 2023, president Joe Biden appointed Ein to chair the President's Export Council, a group within the International Trade Administration that serves as a national trade advisory committee.
 He is also a member of the Federal City Council, World Economic Forum, and the Gridiron Club.
 The same year, he was a part of an investment group led by Josh Harris that bought the Washington Commanders of the National Football League (NFL) for $6.05 billion.
 He and Harris have been close friends since elementary school; they attended Wharton and Harvard Business School together and shared beach houses during their time on Wall Street.
 Ein became an investment partner in the English football club Leeds United in May 2024 and the Baltimore Orioles of Major League Baseball (MLB) in September 2025.